From formulas to cirquents in computability logic: The simplest kind of cirquents

 Each interpretation $^*$ induces the predicate of {\em truth} with respect to (w.r.t.) $^*$ for cirquents and their nodes, as defined below.
 This definition, as well as similar definitions given later, silently but essentially relies on the fact that the graphs that we consider are well-founded.

-\begin{definition} Let $C$ be a cirquent and $^*$ an interpretation.
-With ``port'' and ``gate'' below meaning those of $C$, and ``true'' to be read as ``{\bf true w.r.t. $^*$}'', we say that: \begin{itemize} \item An $L$-port is true iff $L^*=\twg$ (any literal $L$). \item A $\mld$-gate is true iff so is at least one of its children (thus, a childless $\mld$-gate is never true). \item A $\mlc$-gate is true iff so are all of its children (thus, a childless $\mlc$-gate is always true). \end{itemize} Finally, we say that the cirquent $C$ is true iff so is its root. \end{definition}
+\begin{defi} Let $C$ be a cirquent and $^*$ an interpretation.
+With ``port'' and ``gate'' below meaning those of $C$, and ``true'' to be read as ``{\bf true w.r.t. $^*$}'', we say that: \begin{enumerate}[$\bullet$] \item An $L$-port is true iff $L^*=\twg$ (any literal $L$). \item A $\mld$-gate is true iff so is at least one of its children (thus, a childless $\mld$-gate is never true). \item A $\mlc$-gate is true iff so are all of its children (thus, a childless $\mlc$-gate is always true). \end{enumerate} Finally, we say that the cirquent $C$ is true iff so is its root. \end{defi}

-\begin{definition} Let $C$ be a cirquent and $^*$ an interpretation.
-We define $C^*$ to be the elementary game the (only) legal run $\emptyrun$ of which is won by $\pp$ iff $C$ is true w.r.t. $^*$. \end{definition}
+\begin{defi} Let $C$ be a cirquent and $^*$ an interpretation.
+We define $C^*$ to be the elementary game the (only) legal run $\emptyrun$ of which is won by $\pp$ iff $C$ is true w.r.t. $^*$. \end{defi}

 Thus, every interpretation $^*$ ``interprets'' a cirquent $C$ as one of the elementary games $\twg$ or $\tlg$.
 This will not necessarily be the case for the more general sorts of cirquents introduced in later sections though.